The Secret Oasis

 The northern road got more and more crowded the closer we drew to Great Market.
 This time of year virtually all the trade on it was heading south, and so were we, but we were in no mood for a trader's plodding pace.
 The nights had become chilly, and we wanted to be on our way down the Spice Road before another fortnight passed.

 A hundred years ago, Great Market didn't exist.
 On the spot where it now stood there was nothing but a crossroads with a Regellan transfer station.
-Even this far from New Regellus, all imports received into the Empire had to pass through the capital before they were allowed to be sold anywhere else.
+Even this far from New Regellus, all imports received into the Empire were made to pass through the capital before they could be sold anywhere else.
 So here the caravaneers from the Spice Road, the short-haul traders from the port of Nan, and wain drivers from the northern countries sold their goods at fixed prices to bonded carriers who hauled them a thousand miles to New Regellus.
-It was enough to be profitable, but only just.
-Travel was much safer in those days, but no one got rich except for the nobility close to the emperor.
-And black marketeers.
+It was profitable, but only just.
+Travel was much safer in those days, but no one got rich except for the nobility close to the emperor ― and black marketeers.

 Now the place was a riot of activity.
 A scattering of fixed buildings was surrounded by a city of tents of every size and color.
 Silks from the Silk Islands, spices from the south, metals and minerals and furs from the north, and produce and cattle from the west arrived, changed hands, and left again so quickly and in such amounts that no one could ever hope to keep track of it all.

 We spent our first day there wandering around, taking it all in.
 About an hour after we arrived I pointed out a display at an arms merchant's stall, but I only got a vague "uh-huh" from Kit.
 I looked down at him.
 His eyes were glassy.

 "I'm... just...
 This is a lot."
 He grabbed my arm and clung to it like his life depended on it.
 "Can we go someplace quiet?"